How to Nail Your Job Interview

 In summary, your resume and cover letter are not intended to tell your life story, they are a quick and easy introduction to let the employer know what you've been up to, what experience you may bring to the table, and give just enough insight to compel the employer to want to ask more questions.

 Congratulations, you have been selected for an interview.
-Please be at zxy street @ 1:00 PM on 03/01/2019.
-Please bring an updated copy of your Resume and References.
+Please be at XYZ street @ 1:00 PM on 03/01/2019.
+Please bring an updated copy of your resume and references.

 So that is of course a pretty generic response and chances are good that the employer will call you to set up a time.
 In our case, we provided a list of candidates and the front desk person was responsible for calling the candidates and setting up the time.
 Take advantage of this opportunity.
 Make sure to ask the person who reaches out to you important non-interview questions like: